A slow or faulty fingerprint sensor is enough to ruin the Pixel experience for any Pixel enthusiast. So let’s see how we can fix that here.

 To perform the factory reset, open up Settings on your phone and go to System.
 Here, select “Reset Options.”
 Now select the option “Reset all data.”
 You will have to enter your password here.
 Enter the password and confirm the complex reset process.

-You should try the final solution if the fingerprint issue is not resolved even after the hard factory reset.
+You should try the final solution if the fingerprint issue is unresolved even after the hard factory reset.

 If none of the solutions mentioned above worked for you, there is a possibility that the problem is with the hardware on your device.
 It is not out of the ordinary to receive a faulty device, but this is not something you can fix on your own.
 You need to visit the nearest Google service center and inform them about your issue.
 They should be able to help you out with your problem.
 Since the new device will be under warranty, you won’t have to pay a penny for the repair.

 So this is how one can fix Google Pixel 7 and 7 Pro fingerprint not working or slow registering.
-If you have any questions or queries about this article, comment below, and we will get back to you.
+If you have any questions or queries about this article, comment below, and we will reply.
 Also, check out our other articles on iPhone tips and tricks, Android tips and tricks, PC tips and tricks, and much more for more helpful information.